groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/_index.en.md

             //Create an instance of the datasource
             DataSourceInfo data = new DataSourceInfo(new DataStorage(), null);

             // Call AssembleDocument to generate the report assembler.assembleDocument(tmp_path, res_path, data);

+            ```
+        - language: "TypeScript"
+          color: "green"
+          content: |
+            ```javascript {style=abap}
+            const assemblyLib = require('@groupdocs/groupdocs.assembly');

+            // Create an instance of the DocumentAssembler class const assembler = new assemblyLib.DocumentAssembler();

+            //Specify the path to the template
+            const tmp_path = "barcode_template.docx";

+            //Specify the path for the result document const res_path = "result.docx";

+            //Create an instance of the datasource
+            const data = new assemblyLib.DataSourceInfo(new assemblyLib.DataStorage(), null);

+            // Call AssembleDocument to generate the report assembler.assembleDocument(tmp_path, res_path, data);